-In this event, the required overs are to be rounded down, eg. 37 overs remaining x 75% = 27.75 overs therefore the team batting 2nd will need to pass the 1st team's score in 27 overs to receive a bonus point).
+In this event, the required overs are to be rounded down, eg. 37 overs remaining $\times 75\% = 27.75$ overs therefore the team batting 2nd will need to pass the 1st team's score or be bowled in 27 overs respectively for either team to receive a bonus point).